Skip to main content

 When Should You Hire Your First Data Person?

-Most companies don't need a dedicated data hire until they pass $30M in revenue or 100 employees.
-Before that threshold, the CEO, head of sales, and product lead can own the five metrics using tools they already have.
+Most teams can run the five-metric layer with functional leaders until manual data prep becomes the bottleneck, not lack of tools.
+Before that, the CEO, head of sales, and product lead can own the five metrics using software they already have.

 The signal that you need a data person isn't complexity.
 It's time.
-When leadership spends more than 4 hours per week pulling, cleaning, and formatting data instead of acting on it, the ROI on an analyst flips positive.
-At a $35M healthcare SaaS company, the VP of Sales was spending 6 hours every Monday morning building pipeline reports by hand.
-We hired a data analyst at $95K, and the VP reclaimed 25+ hours per month for selling and coaching.
-The analyst paid for themselves in recovered pipeline within the first quarter.
+When leadership spends large chunks of every week pulling, cleaning, and formatting data instead of acting on it, the ROI on an analyst flips.
+At one healthcare SaaS company, the sales leader was spending a big block of every Monday building pipeline reports by hand.
+We hired a generalist analyst, automated the pulls, and reclaimed that time for selling and coaching.

 The hire sequence matters.
 Your first data person should be a generalist analyst, not a data engineer.
 They need SQL, your CRM's reporting tools, and one BI platform.
 They're not building a data warehouse.
 They're automating the reports you already pull manually and adding the analysis layer your team doesn't have time for.